 I quickly realized I needed to share this wealth of knowledge with others who want to pursue this traveling therapy lifestyle too.

-Epiphany: We could have made and saved thousands of dollars, in addition to saving ourselves time and headache.
+Epiphany: I could have made and saved thousands of dollars, in addition to saving time and headache.

-If only we had mentors, people to guide us and show us the “step-by-step, how-tos” of travel therapy.
+If only I had mentors, people to guide me and show me the “step-by-step, how-tos” of travel therapy.

 So, I fixed that, wrote down everything about travel therapy, and in 2016,